haberdashPI/vscode-master-key/README.md

 You can start by reviewing the built-in `Larkin` preset using the command `Master Key: Edit Preset Copy`.
 A new `*.toml` file with the contents of this master-key binding set will be opened.
 The file has comments throughout which document its use.

 > [!WARNING]
-> Because the error reporting for master keybinding files is not yet very precise, it is recommended that you edit bindings incrementally (e.g. by slowly creating new bundings or by slowly uncommenting an entire binding set you have imported).
+> Because the error reporting for master keybinding files is not yet very precise, it is recommended that you edit bindings incrementally (e.g. by slowly creating new bindings or by slowly uncommenting an entire binding set you have imported).
 In this way you can ensure that the changes you've made can be properly activated by Mater Key.
 Long-term, better error reporting for these binding files will be available.

 To simply customize an existing preset, you can append additional bindings by activating user bindings: create a new toml file and enter the bindings you want to append.
 Then call `Master Key: Activate User Keybindings` on the toml file you just created.
 You can import existing user bindings, from `keyindings.json`, by calling `Master Key: Import User Keybindings`.